Marijuana for Back Pain: Using Marijuana for Chronic Pain

 Cannabis Strains for Muscle, Back, and Wound Pain

+Using marijuana for back pain is not a new development.
 Marijuana is known in part for its ability to ease joint, muscle, and injury-related pain.
 In addition to easing pain, many strains of cannabis are excellent anti-inflammatories, which helps especially with musculoskeletal issues.
 Many patients find topicals to be even more helpful than smoking or edibles.

 This gorgeous, high-definition shot brought to you by @trenchtowncolorado